Policy last updated

 Key considerations

-These key considerations should be assessed by principals when deciding to grant or refuse each individual therapy request.
-Each request must be tested on its individual merits.
-It is therefore not recommended for schools to develop a school policy based on these considerations as a ‘blanket rule’ that allows or disallows all requests for therapy in schools.
+Principals must consider these factors when deciding to grant or refuse each therapy request.
+Each request must be evaluated on its individual merits.
+Schools must not use these considerations as a blanket rule to develop a school policy that allows or disallows all requests for therapy in schools.
+Refer to Step 2 – make a decision for questions designed to guide deliberations.

 Individual circumstances of student

-The overall benefit to the student is a driving consideration.
-Any inherent convenience to therapists or parents in having therapy delivered during school hours should be secondary to the student’s best interest.
+The overall benefit to the student is a key consideration.
+Any inherent convenience to therapists or parents/carers in having therapy delivered during school hours must be secondary to the student’s best interest.

-In making a decision, principals should consider all relevant factors, including the particular family and social circumstances of the student, and the flexibility of the student’s learning program.
-For example, a student who fatigues as a result of their disability may benefit from receiving therapy during school hours, rather than after hours.
+In making a decision, principals must consider all relevant factors, including the particular family and social circumstances of the student, and the flexibility of the student’s learning program.
+For example, a student who fatigues because of their disability may benefit from receiving therapy during school hours, rather than after hours.

-A student’s family circumstances may also preclude the therapy being delivered outside of school hours, or in another location.
-This was the case in the following example from the Barwon Area.
+A student’s family circumstances may also prevent the therapy being delivered outside of school hours or in another location.
+This was the case in the following example from the Barwon area.

 Student access to the curriculum

-The principles underlying Government school education include universal access to education and free instruction in the learning areas in Schedule 1 of the Education and Training Reform Act 2006 (Vic).
-In deciding whether it is reasonable for a student to access NDIS funded supports during school hours, principals should consider what impact this would have on the student’s access to curriculum, given the primary purpose of schooling is to provide educational programs to students during school hours.
+The principles underlying Victorian government school education include universal access to education and free instruction in the learning areas in Schedule 1 of the Education and Training Reform Act 2006 (Vic).
+In deciding whether it is reasonable for a student to access NDIS funded supports during school hours, principals must consider what impact this would have on the student’s access to the curriculum, given the primary purpose of schooling is to provide educational programs to students during school hours.

-Equally, a student’s access to curriculum may be improved by allowing therapy to occur during school hours.
-The following is a case example from the Barwon Area.
+Equally, a student’s access to the curriculum may be improved by allowing therapy to occur during school hours.
+The following is a case example from the Barwon area.

 A student was living in a remote area and the commute to and from therapy was extensive.
-This meant the student was missing schooling due to the long commute and was arriving at school tired.
-In this scenario, the principal allowed the therapy to be delivered at school so the student could access more of the curriculum.
+This meant the student was missing school due to the long commute and was arriving at school tired.
+The principal allowed the therapy to be delivered at school so the student could access more of the curriculum.

 Child Safe Standards

-The Child Safe Standards are minimum standards that apply to organisations (including schools) that provide services for children to help protect children from abuse.
+The Child Safe Standards are minimum standards that apply to organisations (including schools) that provide services for children to help protect them from abuse.

-The Child Safe Standards require schools to have strategies, policies and procedures in place to ensure the school is a child safe organisation.
-This includes having appropriate practices in place to reduce the risk of child abuse by new and existing personnel and having strategies to identify and reduce or remove risks of child abuse.
+The Child Safe Standards require schools to have strategies, policies and procedures in place to ensure the school is a child-safe organisation.
+This includes having appropriate practices in place to reduce the risk of child abuse and having strategies to identify and reduce or remove risks of child abuse.

-Schools should consider the Child Safe Standards when considering whether to agree to a request for an NDIS funded therapist to provide therapy on school grounds.
-In particular, this will include whether:
+Principals must consider any child safety risks and how those risks can be addressed when considering whether to agree to a request for an NDIS funded therapist to provide therapy on school grounds.

-If the school does agree to a request for an NDIS funded therapist to provide therapy at school, the school needs to:
+If the principal agrees to a request for an NDIS funded therapist to provide therapy at school, the school needs to:

-- inform the parent(s) about what they should do if they have concerns about their child’s welfare
+- inform the parents/carers about what they should do if they have concerns about their child’s welfare or safety

 - inform the therapist about the school’s policies and commitments regarding Child Safe Standards (including visitor policy, code of conduct, supervision arrangements and internal reporting arrangements)